 - C. Standards.
-A home occupation shall be allowed in compliance with the following standards and Title 5 (County Business License Ordinance): - 1.
+A home occupation shall be allowed in compliance with the following standards and Title 5 (Business Taxes, Licenses and Regulations) in the County Code of Ordinances: - 1.
 All business is conducted within permitted structures on the lot or outdoors provided the business is screened from a right-of-way or road easement.
-The appearance of the structure shall not be altered nor shall the occupation be conducted in a manner that would cause the structure to differ from its residential character either by the use of colors, materials, construction, lighting, or signs, except where required under Paragraph 5, below. - 2.
+The appearance of the structure shall not be altered nor shall the occupation be conducted in a manner that would cause the structure to differ from its residential character either by the use of colors, materials, construction, lighting, or signs, except where required under Subsection C.5 below in this Section. - 2.
 For home occupations conducted in any part of a garage or a detached building, the activity shall not be visible from a right-of-way or road easement, nor shall it require vehicles of the property owner to be routinely parked on the street. - 3.
 The business shall be owned and operated by a person or persons residing on the premises.
 The business owner may have on-site meetings with other business personnel who provide support service to the home occupation, such as accountants and transcribers.
-Full or part-time employees under the direct payroll and supervision of the business owner, or an independent contractor shall be allowed to work at the site of the home occupation subject to Paragraph 5, and as shown in Table 17.40.160.2 below:
+Full or part-time employees under the direct payroll and supervision of the business owner, or an independent contractor shall be allowed to work at the site of the home occupation subject to Subsection C.5 below, and as shown in Table 130.40.160.2 (Home Occupation Employee Limits) below:

 RM R1 R20K R1A/ R2A R3A RE Rural Lands, Agricultural and Resource Zones

 <1 acres 1 1 1 1 1 1 1

-1-5 acres 1 1 2 2 2 2 4
+1-5 acres 1 1 2 2 2 2 2

-5 but less than 10 acres 1 1 2 2 4 4 7
+5 but less than 10 acres 1 1 2 2 2 2 2

-10 acres 1 1 2 2 4 7 10
+10 acres 1 1 2 2 2 2 2

-Table 17.40.160.2 - Home Occupation Employee Limits
+Table 130.40.160.2 - Home Occupation Employee Limits